 Jack Kerouac inspired a generation of hitchhikers and people who like going on road trips with his novel “On the Road”.
 He is also credited with coining the terms ‘Beat Generation’.

-Frank Zappa is the musician well known for his anti-establishment.
-While Frank definitely sounds cool, Zappa, is more hippie-ish.
+Frank Zappa is a musician well known for his anti-establishment style.
+While Frank definitely sounds cool, Zappa is more hippie-ish.
 He named his son Dweezil and daughter Moon Unit, the ultimate hippie names.

 Dr. Benjamin Spock taught an entire generation of hippie mothers the importance of attachment parenting.
 He even helped the draft evaders and marched in peace rallies.

 Rowan is a tree in the Celtic lore with healing, protecting, clarity-enhancing, and vision granting properties.
 It’s a Gaelic word for the bright red berries that cover the tree in autumn.